Papers of Phoebe Emery

 After spending 30 years in India as a Methodist missionary, Emery returned to the United States in 1946.
 She served as a member of the board of evangelism of the Kansas Conference of the Methodist Church.
 She was also a supply secretary for the Women's Society of Christian Service of the Ottawa district.
 Emery received a citation from Baker University for her outstanding contributions to society (approximately 1956?).

 1.5 Linear Feet (3 document cases)

 Scope and Contents

-The collection consists of diaries and journals which provide daily accounts of her life.
-The diaries mainly contain descriptions of her Kansas life in which she wrote about the weather; domestic activities such as cooking, baking and sewing; Kansas University events and world events.
+The collection consists of diaries and journals providing daily accounts of Phoebe Emery's life.
+The diaries mainly contain descriptions of her Kansas life in which she wrote about the weather; domestic activities such as cooking, baking and sewing; Kansas University events; and world events.
 She also mentions family members, friends and secular associates.
 The journals are day to day accounts of her life and are centered around her missionary work, as well as her worldly travels.
-The collection also contains diaries and miscellaneous of other family members which reflect the domestic activities of their everyday Kansas lives.
+The collection also contains diaries and miscellaneous materials from other family members that reflect the domestic activities of their everyday lives in Kansas.